sixertoy/kiss-cli/README.md

 # :wrench: KISS

-KISS allow to create your own snippets for a context and share these with your project's teammates.
+KISS allow to create your own snippets for a context and share these with your project team mates.

 ```bash
 npm install -g kiss-cli